 - The Arlington Historical Museum is the oldest school house in the county.
 It is open free year round to the public with exhibits that span Native America through 9/11.
 The museum also offers quarterly temporary exhibits on special topics in Arlington County history.

 - The Ball-Sellers House, the oldest building in the county (c.
 1750), offers a free docent-led tour Saturday afternoons from April through October as well as summer holidays.
 This colonial era farm house enables visitors to learn how an average farmer lived and worked and traces Arlington history through the residents who lived there since 1742.

 Monthly programs including dynamic lectures, tours, and special events highlighting aspects of local history.

-- Annual banquet with a keynote speaker on a local history topic and awards for individuals and/or organizations who make exceptional contributions to Arlington history.
+Host an annual banquet with a keynote speaker on a local history topic and awards for individuals and/or organizations who make exceptional contributions to Arlington history.

-- Hold the Annual High School Essay Contest for high school students on on a stated theme of Arlington County history.
+The Annual High School Essay Contest for high school students on on a stated theme of Arlington County history.
 Winners are given countywide publicity and awarded a cash prize; their essay is published in the Arlington Historical Magazine.